 If you’ve ever been to a Japanese or Asian fusion restaurant, you’ve likely seen teriyaki chicken on the menu.
-With this recipe, you can create your own teriyaki dishes from the comfort of home, no dressing up required!
+With this recipe, you can create your own teriyaki dishes from the comfort of your home, no dressing up required!
 It’s a sweet and salty blend that will have you craving a good stir-fry!

 Teriyaki highlights the tang of orange juice and rice vinegar with richly sweet brown sugar, salty soy sauce, garlic, and a spicy kick of ginger.

 While it may sound like a lot of contradictory flavors all wrapped up in one sauce, it will surprise you how this comes together in an amazing, unique taste that’s sure to be a family favorite!